to more effectively address overall health with integration.

-Through a combination of research and data collection, direct advocacy, coalition building, and media outreach, Aligning for Health is energizing stakeholders and policymakers around the need for targeted technical assistance and funding to states and communities to help them design high-impact, cross-system strategies that achieve better health outcomes for Medicaid beneficiaries, improve program effectiveness, and lower healthcare costs.
+Through a combination of research, policy development, advocacy, and thought leadership, Aligning for Health energizes stakeholders and policymakers around the need for strategies and sustainable financing models that achieve better health outcomes for beneficiaries, improve program effectiveness, and lower health care costs.

 Krista Drobac, MPP | Chair